Autodrome de Linas-Montlhéry: Motorcycle races

 The Grand Prix de France (UMF French Federation) was organized in Linas-Montlhéry in 1925, 1931, 1935 and 1937 with the best worldwide racers.

 A competitor Grand Prix de France (MCF Club) was also organized from 1924 to 1937 with the best French and British racers.

 The Bol d'or, the well-known French motorcycle endurance race of 24 hours, was held in Linas-Montlhéry before the Second War from 1937 to 1939, and after the Second War in 1949, in 1950, from 1952 to 1960, in 1969 and in 1970.
 British motorcycles were victorious usually from 1931 to 1959, (Velocette, Norton or Triumph); American Harley-Davidson, French Motobécane, German BMW, Italian Moto Guzzi, Austrian Puch and Czechoslovak Jawa won only once.
 A legendary French racer, Gustave Lefèvre (Norton Manx) is always the record holder with 7 victories despite riding alone during 24 hours : his average speed was 107 km/h in 1953.
 The year after, two riders were allowed.
 In 1969, a Japanese bike, Honda Four, wins for the first time.
 In 1970, a British one, Triumph Trident, wins for the last time.

 Another race open the year in France, the Côte Lapize, climbing around the hill of Saint-Eutrope : the new engines confidentially prepared during the winter months were shown.
 In early 1950s, Pierre Monneret riding the famous Gilera Four, 500 cc, sent by the official Italian team, was one of them.

 Some races were open to production motorcycles like the Coupe du Salon (morning for motorcycles, afternoon for motorcars) or the Coupes Eugène Mauve.

 Fatal accidents at Autodrome de Montlhéry include Benoît Nicolas Musy (1956), and the one in which Peter Lindner, Franco Patria and three flag marshals died in 1964.

 Other events

 In 1933 the circuit hosted the UCI Road World Championships for cycling.

+In 1961 at Montlhery circuit the British motorcycle manufacturer Veloce used a team of eight riders, including managing director Bertram 'Bertie' Goodman and Motorcycling staff writer Bruce Main-Smith, to set a world record on a near-standard Velocette Venom Clubman machine of in excess of 100mph (100.06) for 24 hours for a 500cc machine, a record which still stands.

 In 2010 the Speed Ring played host to Ken Block's Gymkhana Three video, an advertisement for his company, DC Shoes.